Engineering

 • Don’t use hyperbolic words and avoid all sarcasm.
 Temper your communication, sit down, stay humble.

 Avoid selective ownership of code.
 Eventually, it is the team’s code and the entire team has to share the responsibility of maintenance.
 Team and project standards are much more important than personal opinions.
 When disagreeing, first commit to using the prevailing standard.
 Discuss the standard later... right here, in the handbook!
-Just open a pull request.
+Just .

 Assigning a PR